Designing and building the Lower Thames Crossing

 The DfT commissioned a study to assess the 3 remaining location options.

 The government recognises the need for a new crossing by naming it a top 40 priority project in its National Infrastructure Plan.

 Owing to increasing demand at the Dartford Crossing, the DfT looks at options for an additional crossing at five potential locations (A, B, C, D and E).
 The two furthest east are ruled out as they are too far from the existing crossing.
 Rail is also ruled out.

 The design for the Lower Thames Crossing aims to find the right balance between providing value for money, moving traffic effectively, and reducing the impact on local communities and the environment.

 We have liaised closely with residents, community groups, businesses, local authorities and regulators over the past few years to develop our designs.
 We have also been working with external agencies that are experts in this field, including the Design Council, to make sure our approach to design has been guided by the relevant standards and best practice.

 Since presenting our detailed proposals in our 2018 statutory consultation, we have made considerable progress in developing the Lower Thames Crossing project.
 We have been refining the design, updating our traffic model and carrying out extensive environmental and geotechnical surveys, all while continuing to engage with our stakeholders.

-We plan to submit our Development Consent Order (DCO) application to the Planning Inspectorate later in 2022.
-This will include feedback from all our consultations.
+We will shortly submit our Development Consent Order (DCO) application to the Planning Inspectorate.

 The Planning Inspectorate will examine our application before making a recommendation to the Secretary of State.
 If it is approved, we will be awarded a DCO.
 This gives us permission to build.